 ADI explored the recovery of global jet fuel demand post-COVID-19.
-The study analyzed seven ASTM-approved SAF pathways, to identify the pathway that will dominate supply and/or offer the greatest decarbonization potential over the long term.
-Cost analysis was cinducted to assess drivers of SAF costs rcompared to conventional jet fuel.
+The study analyzed seven ASTM-approved SAF pathways to identify the pathway that will dominate supply and/or offer the greatest decarbonization potential over the long term.
+Cost analysis was conducted to assess drivers of SAF costs compared to conventional jet fuel.

 The client